vectordotdev/vector/website/docs/reference/transforms/tokenizer.md

 Both `" "` and `"-"` are considered blank values and their mapped field will be set to `null`.

+### Complex Processing

+If you encounter limitations with the `tokenizer` transform then we recommend using a [runtime transform][urls.vector_programmable_transforms].
+These transforms are designed for complex processing and give you the power of full programming runtime.

 ### Environment Variables

 Environment variables are supported through all of Vector's configuration.